School of Languages and Cultures,

 Faculty of Arts and Humanities

-We’ll help you develop your ability to translate from at least one language.
-Current translation options are: from English into Arabic, Chinese, Polish and Italian or translation from Czech, Dutch, French, German, Portuguese, Russian and Spanish into English.
+Our MA offers a wide range of translation languages.
+Translation options are: from English into Arabic, Chinese, Polish and Italian or translation from Czech, Dutch, French, German, Portuguese, Russian and Spanish into English.
+We’ll help you develop your ability to translate from one, two or three languages.

 - 1 year full-time